TerriaJS/terriajs-indexer/README.md

 This generates an index in the given output directory.
 Check the `indexRoot.json` to see how the index is structured.

-### Configuration options
+### Indexer Configuration options

 - `idProperty: string`
   - Required
   - Name of the property to be used as the ID for indexing

 - `positionProperties: PositionProperties`
   - Optional
-  - For each feature, we need to know its position so that we can zoom close to it when the user selects it from the search results.
-You can use `positionProperties` to specify the name of the properites to be used as the latitude, longitude or height of the feature.
-If not provided, we use the latitude, longitude & radius of the leaf tile containing the feature as its position.
-This works but, sometimes we wont be able to zoom close enough to the feature and the highlight will be difficult to spot.
+  - We need to index the position of each features so that we can zoom close to it when the user selects it from the search results. `positionProperties` allow specifying the name of the properites to be used as the latitude, longitude or height of the feature.

     - `latitude: string`
       - Required
       - Name of the property to be used as `lattiude` of the feature